blmcmcn/ML-Bootcamp/README.md

-# ML-Bootcamp homeworks and projects
+# repository with homework and projects for ML-Bootcamp